RicoJia/ricojia.github.io/_posts/2024/2024-04-13-Robotics-2D-SLAM-Map-Generation.markdown

 ### Multi-resolution Scan Matching

 1. Generate M likelihood fields of different sizes and resolutions.
 Also, generate one template (neighborhood of any scan point)
+    - For the first scan, we simply add it to the occupancy map, then initialize likelihood fields with it.
 2. Iterate through the likelihood field pyramid, from the lowest resolution to the highest:
     1. Build a graph of the pose estimate (vertex) and distance errors of scan points (edges)
     2. Set $\delta$ in $\Chi^2$ of an edge.
 Above $\delta^2$, a g2o edge is considered an outlier in the data.
 Then these large errors will be downweighted: